Everything we do at Oak Pointe Church flows out of these core beliefs.

-People are made in the spiritual image of God, to be like Him in character.
-People are the supreme object of God’s creation.
-Although every person has tremendous potential for good, all of us are marred by an attitude of disobedience toward God called “sin.”
-This attitude separates people from God and causes many problems in life.
+People are made in the spiritual image of God to be like Him in character.
+People are the supreme object of God’s creation, but all of us are marred by our fallen nature, which produces attitudes and actions in disobedience toward God called “sin.”
+Sin separates people from God.

 Genesis 1:27; Psalms 8:3-6; Isaiah 53:6a; Romans 3:23; Isaiah 59:1, 2

 Salvation is God’s free gift to us but we must accept it.
 We can never make up for our sin by self-improvement or good works.
-Only by trusting in Jesus Christ as God’s offer of forgiveness can anyone be saved from sin’s penalty.
+Only by trusting in Jesus Christ as God’s offer of forgiveness can we be saved from sin’s penalty.
 When we turn from our self-ruled life and turn to Jesus in faith, we are saved.
-Eternal life begins the moment one receives Jesus Christ into his life by faith.
+Eternal life begins the moment we receive Jesus Christ into our lives by faith.

 Romans 6:23; Ephesians 2:8, 9; John 14:6; 1:12; Titus 3:5; Gal.
 3:26; Romans 5:1